Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And the spruce turns green through the frost,

-The third stanza of the poem is distinguished by linguistic transparency.
-There is nothing outdated in it, and it does not need any explanation.
+The third stanza of the poem is distinguished by its linguistic transparency.
+There is nothing out-of-date about it, and it does not need any explanation.

 Ban the brown filly?